yashi2606/adobe_1b/README.md

 4. **Structured Output**: Generates output in the exact required JSON format
 5. **Constraint Compliance**: Meets all size, runtime, and offline requirements

-## Testing the Solution

-To test with the provided example:

-1. Create an `input` directory with:
-   - `challenge1b_input.json`
-   - All the referenced PDF files
-2. Run the Docker container as shown above
-3. Check the `output` directory for `output.json` which should match the expected format

-The solution is designed to handle various personas and document types, making it flexible for different test cases while maintaining high relevance in its output.

 ## Approach
 1. **Persona Analysis**:
    - Uses NLP to understand the persona's needs and the specific task